 Overnight in Asmara.

-Time for a last cappuccino before your transfer to the airport for your onward flight.
+Then, time for a last cappuccino before your transfer to the airport.

 Permits for traveling around Eritrea